Cnrdelaney/HG_marker_detection/docs/source/quickstart.rst

    $ hgmd [-h] [-g [G]] [-C [C]] [-X [X]] [-L [L]] [-Abbrev [ABBREV]]
             [-K [K]]
 After this command is entered, COMET will run in the terminal, processing your data.
-See :doc:`Examples<examples>` for details on what this should look like.
+See :doc:`Output<Output>` for details on what this should look like.

 The optional statements are described as follows: